Classics in Motion

 Federico Di Pasqua, Classics

-Introduction to Classical Cultures is a video-podcast series about the Classics that takes advantage of motion graphic design to provide a smart and enjoyable overview of Greek and Latin literature.
+Classics in Motion is a video-podcast series about the Classics that features motion graphic design to provide a smart and enjoyable overview of Greek and Latin literature.
 The series is aimed to update the teaching approach of the classics, bringing it closer to the rest of the humanities.

 This project provides a new format for an outdated idea.
 DVD-documentaries, very popular in the past, are not suitable for social media platforms.
 Additionally, one frequently encounters online “homemade” videos of poor quality.
-To address this issue, Introduction to Classical Cultures shall provide a graphically engaging series—produced by Classics faculty—that can be posted, shared and go viral.
+To address this issue, Classics in Motion shall provide a graphically engaging series—produced by Classics faculty—that can be posted, shared and go viral.

 The videos will be available for free on YouTube.
 This serves a democratic purpose: as an open access resource, it will assuage the idiosyncrasy and elitism of classical studies.
 At the same time it will promote CUNY to a larger public and enhance its online visibility.
 Finally it will financially sustain itself through YouTube advertisement: thus the project will both make knowledge available to all and maintain a high quality.